Skip to main content

 • Parameter: -Type=Remote -Script=Test.ps1 -AnyAdditionalParameter=Test

-Example: A certain user group should only see the scripts from the "MyGroupBasedScripts" directory
+Example: A specific user group should only be able to see the scripts in the “MyGroupBasedScripts” directory

 This directory must therefore be specified as an argument in the corresponding configuration.
-Since these scripts are neither in the remote nor in the local directory, the user may choose whether to execute the script remotely or locally (by default, a script is always executed remotely).
+Since these scripts are located neither in the remote nor in the local directory, the user can choose whether to run the script remotely or locally (by default, a script is always run remotely).

 powershell_plugin_1_thumb_480_0.jpg